High Availability & Global Replication

 request.
 In most cases, the database will replicate the changes before the user makes the second request.
 But not always!

-Most read heavy applications aren’t especially sensitive to stale data on subsequent requests.
-A lagging read replica might result in an out of date view for users, but this might be reasonable for your use case.
+Most read-heavy applications aren’t especially sensitive to stale data on subsequent requests.
+A lagging read replica might result in an out-of-date view for users, but this might be reasonable for your use case.

 Managing eventual consistency